williamgreen8645/Group-Policy-Scripts/README.md

 # Export Script
 - Installs LGPO if not installed
-- Exports group policy to Drive letter C
+- Exports group policy to Drive letter Z